Kissinger: A Biography: Reception

 Historian and journalist Theodore Draper of The New York Times wrote that for Kissinger "aficionados" the book "makes [for] compulsive reading" and that "for students of his years of influence on United States foreign policy" the book becomes "compulsory".
 Remarking upon Kissinger's willingness to assist Isaacson with research as well as the official's lack of insistence on controlling the final product, Draper commented, "Cooperating with Mr. Isaacson may come to seem one of his greatest miscalculations."
 Writing for Foreign Affairs, journalist and public official William G. Hyland praised the book as well.
 Hyland stated that Isaacson possessed a style "with an engaging flair" while still having achieved "a balanced objectivity".

 Reporter Peter Jennings of ABC News commented that the book "[c]onfirms Kissinger's place as one of the great international players" yet "takes him down a peg as well".
 Jennings additionally stated that it "makes for compulsive reading."

+Jonathan Kwitny of the Los Angeles Times stated that "his (Isaacson's) lack of speculation, his tireless, hard-to-argue-with reporting, always coupled with his sense of what a mass audience needs in the way of entertainment in order to stay glued, makes this a great contribution to the history of our times."